samunplugged/aem-clientlib-webpack-plugin/README.md

         ],
         // resources: the best practices is to place all your static assets in resources
         // src: specifies the files to copy
-        // dest: specifies the folder where copied files will go. this is relative to resources folder.
+        // dest: specifies the relative path where copied files will go. this is relative to the  name of your clientlib - in this case its 'resources'. by specifying ./ you are asking files from src/assets/** to be copied to resources/
+        // base: if you specify a glob and don't specify the base, then all matching will be copied to dest folder and no heirarchy will be created.
+In order for tool to know how to figure out heirarchy specify the base option.
+In most cases it will be the part of 'src' before the magic ** - in this case src/assets
         resources: [
-          {src: "src/assets/fonts/**", dest: "fonts/"},
-          {src: "src/assets/images/**", dest: "images/"}
+          {src: "src/assets/**", dest: "./", base:"src/assets"}
         ]
       }
       // baseTxtFile: if you want you can ask this tool to use an existing .txt file as base